liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 ### Deploy Liferay [](id=deploy-liferay-liferay-portal-6-2-user-guide-15-en-3)

-We'll deploy Liferay as an exploded web archive within your `$TOMCAT_HOME/webapps` folder, decide how to configure the setup wizard, and then start Liferay!
+It's time to deploy Liferay as an exploded web archive within your `$TOMCAT_HOME/webapps` folder, configure our setup wizard behavior, and then start Liferay!

 1. If you are manually installing Liferay on a clean Tomcat server, delete the contents of the `$TOMCAT_HOME/webapps/ROOT` directory.
 This undeploys the